adrmckinney/go-notes/README.md

 - Run the following command to create the database and tables: `go run main.go --migrate`

 ### Seeding the Database
-To populate the database with initial data, run the seeders: `go run main.go --seedDev`
+- To populate the database with initial data, run the seeders: `go run main.go --seedDev`

+### Starting the server
+- Run `go run main.go`

 ### Using the API with Postman
 Once the server is running, you can use Postman to interact with the API.
 Below are the available endpoints: